hecal3/vim-leader-guide/README.md

 There are two ways of calling the Plugin:

-" Recommended:
+Recommended:
-" Register the description dictionary for the prefix
-" (assuming <Space> is your leader)
+Register the description dictionary for the prefix (assuming Space is your leader)

 ```vim
 call leaderGuide#register_prefix_descriptions("<Space>", "g:lmap")